uhbur8-lgtm/fully-unlocked-Private-Unleashed-2.0-FlipperZero-Firmware/README.md

 >
 > “Real security comes from transparency, testing, and open eyes - not from hiding keys under the rug.”
 ---
+# Installation Guide

+## File Placement Instructions

+### Required Files and Locations

+**SD Card Root Directory:**
+- `key.fz` - Place this file in the root directory of the SD card

+**Sub-GHz Assets Folder:**
+Navigate to: `SD Card/subghz/assets/`

+Place the following files in this location:
+- `keeloq_mfcodes`
+- `setting_user`

+---

+## Firmware Installation

+### Final Step
+After all files are properly placed on the SD card:

+1. Download `firmware.dfu` to your Flipper Zero device
+2. This file should be installed last, after all other files are in place

+---

+## Notes
+- No password is required for this installation
+- Ensure all files are placed in their correct directories before proceeding with firmware installation
+- Verify file paths carefully to ensure proper functionality
+---
 # Unleashed 2.0 – Full Files Repository ![Visitor Counter](https://komarev.com/ghpvc/?username=uhbur8-lgtm&label=Repo%20Views&color=0e75b6&style=for-the-badge)

 This repository hosts the complete set of files for **Unleashed 2.0** software.